lnproxy/spec/README.md

        --data '{"invoice":"<bolt11 invoice>"}' \
        <relay URL>
    ```
+   The invoice must specify an amount, otherwise the relay to take the entire payment.

 2. User gets a JSON response from the relay of form:
    ```Typescript
    {